Mendil1/RuleBridge-compact/README.md

 | **Build System** | PowerShell scripts (no Maven) | Compiles and packages WAR |
 | **Data Storage** | Local filesystem + ChromaDB | Tenant workspaces + vectors |
 | **Audit Trail** | Append-only JSONL | Immutable compliance logging |

+> **Why WildFly 26, not the latest WildFly?** This is intentional, not stale.
+WildFly 27+ dropped Java 8 support and moved to Jakarta EE 10, which renamed every `javax.*` package to `jakarta.*` — a breaking change for this codebase.
+WildFly 26.1.3.Final is the last release line that is both fully Java-8-compatible and still received security backports (it got a dedicated CVE fix release specifically because the 26.1 line was expected to stay in use longer than usual).
+Do not "helpfully" bump this to WildFly 27+ without a full `jakarta.*` migration.

 ### Key Features